PrivSec-dev/privsec.dev/content/os/Android VPN Leakage with Secondary User Profiles.md

 You can reproduce the leak by doing the following:

-1. Create a new user profile (you need to create a secondary user pfofile for this, as it is not reproducible on your owner profile or a work profile).
+1. Create a new user profile (you need to create a secondary user profile for this, as it is not reproducible on your owner profile or a work profile).
 Do not log into your Google account at this stage.
 2. Sideload a VPN app.
 The leak happens with every VPN provider I have tried (since it is likely a platform issue), though if you do not have a VPN subscription I would recommend getting a free one with [ProtonVPN](https://protonvpn.com).
 3. Setup the VPN and the [Android VPN killswitch](/os/android-tips/#enable-vpn-killswitch).
 4. Log into your Google account through Play Services.